matjaz99/alertmonitor/README.md

 Alertmonitor provides three views:
 - Raw - anything that is received on webhook
 - Journal - history of all alerts
-- Active - only active alerts
+- Active - only selected alerts

-Alertmonitor correlates alarms and clears to display active alarms (ie. alarms which haven't received clear yet).
+Alertmonitor correlates alarms and clears to display selected alarms (ie. alarms which haven't received clear yet).

+Easily filter alerts by tags.

 Alertmonitor GUI is reachable on: http://hostname:8080/alertmonitor/